open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Incomplete traces that result from sampling configuration (i.e., on purpose) are known as partial traces.
 An important subset of the partial traces are those which are also complete subtraces.
-A complete subtrace is defined at span when every descendent span is collected.
+A complete subtrace is defined at a span when every descendent span is collected.

 Since the test for an incompleteness is one-way, it is important to